-In the context of Baptist Assembly, regardless of whether or not the statutory authorities need to be involved, the concern should still be passed on to one of the Baptist Assembly Designated Persons for Safeguarding as a first step.
+In the context of Baptist Assembly, regardless of whether or not the statutory authorities need to be involved, the concern should still be passed on to one of the Baptist Assembly Designated Persons for Safeguarding as a first step, even if the adult at risk has not given consent for it to be shared.
 It can then be discussed and decided if the concern needs to be reported to the police or Adult Social Care.